lopezbec/VR_SpatialVisualizationApp/FILEWRITING_README.md

 Records when the player enters a username and logs in to the game

+&nbsp;

 ### Click

 #### Click mouseLocationX mouseLocationY mouseLocationZ

 mouseLocationX: X coordinate of the mouse

 mouseLocationY: Y coordinate of the mouse

 mouseLocationZ: Z coordinate of the mouse

 Whenever the user clicks, records the location of the mouse.

+&nbsp;

 ### Scene Change